pecs2018/pecs2018.github.io/program.md

 ## Estuaries (lateral circulation)

-13:45		Kranenburg	Wouter	WHOI	The influence of high curvature bends on flow and salinity structure in a narrow, intermittently stratified estuary
+13:45		Wouter Kranenburg		*(WHOI)*	The Influence of High Curvature Bends on Flow and Salinity Structure in a Narrow, Intermittently Stratified Estuary

-14:00		Hoang	Olivia	UC Berkeley	Longitudinal versus Lateral Estuarine Dynamics and Their Role in Tidal Stratification Patterns in Lower South San Francisco Bay
+14:00		Olivia Hoang		*(UC Berkeley)* 	Longitudinal Versus Lateral Estuarine Dynamics and Their Role in Tidal Stratification Patterns in Lower South san Francisco Bay

-14:15		Zitman	Tjerk	Delft	Role of salinity dynamics and eddy viscosity profile in lateral estuarine circulations and suspended sediment distribution
+14:15		Tjerk Zitman		*(TU Delft)*	Role of Salinity Dynamics and Eddy Viscosity Profile in Lateral Estuarine Circulations and Suspended Sediment Distribution

-14:30		Schulz	Kristin	NIOZ	AN INVERSION OF THE ESTUARINE CIRCULATION BY SLUICE WATER DISCHARGE AND ITS IMPACT ON SUSPENDED SEDIMENT TRANSPORT
+14:30		Kristin Schulz	*(NIOZ)*	An Inversion of the Estuarine Circulation by Sluice Water Discharge and its Impact on Suspended Sediment Transport

 ***14:45	Coffee + posters  (5 min of intro from session moderator)***